OskarStark/phpstan-ga/README.md

 +        args: analyse src/ --level=5
 ```

+_to use a phpstan.neon.dist configuration file:_

+just drop the `phpstan.neon.dist` in your repository root and it will be taken into account.

 **You can copy/paste the .github folder (under examples/) to your project and thats all!**

 ## Docker